 Two weeks into our family Eurail adventure, we had a big decision to make: should we stick with our original plan to take the train and Couchsurf through Romania and Bulgaria to get to our December destination in Istanbul?
 Or should we make a lightning fast trip to see Christmas markets in Austria and Germany and up to Scandinavia and then fly to Istanbul?
 It was tempting to make the most of our first class pass to use the sleek trains in Western Europe and see the postcard-worthy scenery in the Alps.
 We weren’t sure what they might be like to the east.
+If you Eurail with kids you want to know what you’re getting into.
 But in the end, we decided we wanted to see some of the cultures of Eastern Europe that we had never experienced before, and even though we knew it was going to be a little less comfortable – physically and otherwise – in the end we were glad we did.

 Our trip from Zagreb to Romania started well enough.
 We were up on time, our cab came on time, our train left on time, and we had the entire first class car to ourselves.
 We got into Budapest Deli station just a little late, and we rushed down to the Metro.
 We needed tickets.
 The ticket seller didn’t accept credit cards, and we had no forints.
 She motioned to another window and said “ten minutes.”
 Agh.
 I went around the corner and changed some Euros for forints and went back to buy the tickets.
 OK.
 Metro to Keleti station.
 Why oh why are there no escalators in the train stations?
 Or ramps, at least?
 And why isn’t the Metro station connected to the train station it is named for?
 When we finally get into the train station, we don’t see our train on the board.
 At all.
 We go to the information desk to see if we can get reservations for the sleeper.
 No – you need to do that at least 6 hours in advance.
 You must ask the conductor.
 OK.
 Where’s the train?
 She can’t help me – her computer is down.
 We think we spot a promising one on Track 11 – all the way on the other side of the station.
 We get there and they say, “Try Track 6.
 Or 1.”
 Both are ALL the way on the other side of this massive station that is beautiful but so poorly designed.
 We have to walk several hundred yards from one side to the other, our suitcases dragging behind us.